-Several experts claim that over the next decades the alpine will be one of the more threatened community types by global climate change.
+Over the next decades, several experts claim that the alpine is one of the more threatened community types by global climate change.
 Essentially, the treeline is moving up.

-Cover of vegetation >50% would indicate a system other than Rocky Mountain Alpine Fell Field, as rock cover will be 50% or more in this community.
+Cover of vegetation over 50% would indicate a system other than Rocky Mountain Alpine Fell Field, as rock cover will be 50% or more in this community.